FoggedLens/foggedlens.github.io/_posts/2025-07-25-alprs-in-boulder.md

   <figcaption>Excerpt from Flock's user manual, showing the national network checkbox which is excluded from their Transparency Portal.</figcaption>
 </figure>

 Let's say we take ourselves off the national network by unchecking that checkbox.
-There's no way federal agencies could access our cameras, right?
-Nope.
+Is there any way federal agencies could still access our cameras?
+Yes, and it's quite common.

 Loveland Police Department [admitted recently to sharing their account with the ATF](https://www.9news.com/article/news/local/next/loveland-police-colorado-ice-search/73-ec0ec084-e8c6-4c2e-a99b-68bceeedcaa1), who in turn performed searches on behalf of ICE.
 Similarly, Denver PD has several FBI employees with logins on its Flock system, according to Denver council member Sarah Parady.